Quneitra Governorate: 1990s

-Civil War
+Syrian civil war

-During the Syrian Civil War, by the autumn of 2014, most of the portions of the governorate that are not held by Israel, were captured by various opposition and jihadist forces, with only a small enclave remaining under pro-Ba'athist militias in the north.
+During the Syrian civil war, by the autumn of 2014, most of the portions of the governorate that are not held by Israel, were captured by various opposition and jihadist forces, with only a small enclave remaining under pro-Ba'athist militias in the north.
 In June 2015, the rebels launched an offensive to capture the governorate, but were repelled by the Syrian Army.
 In October 2015, the rebels launched another offensive, which once again ended in a stalemate.
 Despite a semi-ceasefire set up by Russia and the US in September 2016, insurgents in the governorate declared a new offensive against the government forces there.

 In June and July 2018, the rebel-held areas in the governorate was almost entirely retaken by the Syrian Army and its allies with Russian air support, with only a marginal part remaining at the hands of the ISIL-allied Khalid ibn al-Walid Army near the Jordanian border.
-The rebel groups of Ahrar al-Sham, Hay'at Tahrir al-Sham, Southern Front, Army of Islam, Criterion Brigades and Army of Free Tribes evacuated from the area to Idlib under an agreement with the Syrian government.
+The rebel groups of Ahrar al-Sham, Hay'at Tahrir al-Sham, Southern Front, Jaysh al-Islam, Alwiya al-Furqan and Army of Free Tribes evacuated from the area to Idlib under an agreement with the Syrian government.
 In August 2018, Russia deployed its military police force to man several posts along the Bravo line of the buffer zone on the Golan Heights.